-- How to talk about their emotions accurately and sensitively, using appropriate vocabulary. - That happiness is linked to being connected to others. - How to recognise the early signs of mental wellbeing concerns, and what to do if you identify these signs in yourself and/or your friend or family member. - About common types of mental ill health, e.g. anxiety and depression. - How to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health. - About the benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.
+- How to talk about and express/identify their emotions accurately and sensitively, using appropriate means of communication which will vary according to pupils' needs and differences. - That happiness is linked to being connected to others. - How to recognise the early signs of mental wellbeing concerns, and what to do if you identify these signs in yourself and/or your friend or family member. - About common types of mental ill health, e.g. anxiety and depression. - How to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health. - About the benefits and importance of physical exercise, nutrition, sleep and time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.